 Families come in all shapes and sizes.
-If you are in a relationship and are interested in getting married then you need to ask yourself some questions before moving forward with wedding plans.
-The answers that you get can be the difference between a long lasting marriage and one that is destined for hard times.
+If you are in a relationship and are interested in getting married, you need to ask yourself some questions before moving forward with wedding plans.
+The answers that you get can be the difference between a long-lasting marriage and one destined for hard times.

 How does getting married for a second time affect children from your first marriage?

 You have a moral and legal obligation to provide for your children.
-It does not matter that your previous marriage ended on bad terms, your obligation to those children remains intact as if the marriage never ended in divorce.
-Your ability to visit with your children from a prior marriage is not affected by your getting married to another person.
-If you have court orders in place from a divorce decree those orders are still in place as well.
+It does not matter that your previous marriage ended on bad terms; your commitment to those children remains intact as if the marriage never ended in divorce.
+Your ability to visit your children from a prior marriage is not affected by your getting married to another person.
+If you have court orders in place from a divorce decree, those orders are still in place as well.

-If you have a child support obligation then your obligation is still in place as well, even after you marry another person and plan on having children with your new spouse.
-You know from experience that the amount of child support that you are expected to pay is a function of how much net monthly income you earn as well as how many children you have to support.
+If you have a child support obligation, then your responsibility is still in place as well, even after you marry another person and plan on having children with your new spouse.
+You know from experience that the amount of child support you are expected to pay is a function of how much net monthly income you earn and how many children you have to support.
 You are still responsible for paying medical expenses and other costs associated with medical care.

-Keep in mind that if you are receiving child support from an ex-spouse and get re-married, your ex-spouse will still need to pay you child support.
-In fact, the state cannot even consider how much money your new spouse earns as far as all of this is concerned.
+Keep in mind that if you receive child support from an ex-spouse and get re-married, your ex-spouse will still need to pay you child support.
+The state cannot even consider how much money your new spouse earns as far as all of this is concerned.

 What happens if your new husband's ex-girlfriend accuses your husband of being the father of her baby?

 It doesn't matter if your husband planned on having a child with his ex-girlfriend or whatever circumstances were in play.
-If he is shown to be the biological father of the child then he will quickly have a legal relationship with him or her.
-That means he is entitled to visitation and conservatorship rights, but also to have to pay child support to the mother.
+If he is shown to be the biological father of the child, then he will quickly have a legal relationship with them.
+That means he is entitled to visitation and conservatorship rights and has to pay child support to the mother.

-A paternity test will be administered upon your spouse to determine whether or not he is the father of the child.
+A paternity test will be administered upon your spouse to determine whether or not he is the child's father.
 The results of that test will determine whether or not he has any legal obligation to provide and support the child.
-It can even happen that he is named the father of the child without having taken a DNA test.
+It can even happen that he is named the child's father without having taken a DNA test.

 What can be done if you cannot afford to pay the child support you are ordered to pay?

-You and your ex-spouse cannot negotiate between yourselves a lesser amount of child support to pay.
-That agreement has no legal force behind it and either of you can violate the agreement at any time with little or no recourse for the other to seek legal remedies.
-Only a judge-made order with their signature can change the amount of child support that you are obligated to pay.
+You and your ex-spouse cannot negotiate a lesser amount of child support to pay between yourselves.
+That agreement has no legal force behind it, and either of you can violate the agreement at any time with little or no recourse for the other to seek legal remedies.
+Only a judge-made order with their signature can change the amount of child support you are obligated to pay.

-What can happen if you do not pay the child support that you have been ordered to?
+What can happen if you do not pay the child support you have been ordered to?

 Enforcement of the child support order can occur.
 Enforcement is a legal remedy whereby either your ex-spouse or the Office of the Attorney General can request that the judge issue a ruling on violations of a court order.
-The instances where child support was not paid, as well as the amount of any arrearage in support, would need to be provided to the judge.
+The instances where child support was not paid, and the amount of any arrearage in support would need to be provided to the judge.

-Once a judge issues an order that states you owe child support there are a variety of options available under the law to collect the money.
-First of all, a wage withholding order may be sent to your employer that forces them to withhold from your wages a specific amount of money towards child support.
+Once a judge issues an order that states you owe child support, there are various options available under the law to collect the money.
+First of all, a wage withholding order may be sent to your employer that forces them to withhold a specific amount of money towards child support from your wages.
 You would be required to contact the court or the Office of the Attorney General anytime you change employers so that a new wage withholding order can be mailed out.

-Next, if you were expected to get a refund on your federal income taxes then you may be left disappointed if you also owe child support.
-That refund check can be intercepted by the government to pay your back child support.
-Also, any licenses that you own- hunting, fishing, driving, etc.- can be temporarily suspended in order to induce you to pay the child support obligation.
+Next, if you were expected to get a refund on your federal income taxes, then you may be left disappointed if you also owe child support.
+The government can intercept that refund check to pay your back child support.
+Also, any licenses you own- hunting, fishing, driving, etc.- can be temporarily suspended to induce you to pay the child support obligation.

-The most far-reaching enforcement mechanism that a family judge has available to him or she is to send you to jail for up to six months.
+The most far-reaching enforcement mechanism that a family judge has available to them is to send you to jail for up to six months.
 The basis for this would be that you are in contempt of court, i.e., you knowingly violated a court order.
-Many times you will also be awarded deferred adjudication in lieu of jail time, but if you fail to make child support payments while on deferred adjudication then that can be revoked and you can and will be sent to jail.
+You will often also be awarded deferred adjudication in lieu of jail time, but if you fail to make child support payments while on deferred adjudication, then that can be revoked, and you can and will be sent to jail.

 This is an all too frequent problem for many parents across Texas.
-As difficult as it can be to pay child support on a monthly basis, the thing to keep in mind is that visitation and child support payment is not connected concepts.
-What I mean by this is that if you do not pay child support, your ex-spouse cannot withhold the kids from you.
+As difficult as it can be to pay child support every month, to keep in mind is that visitation and child support payment is not connected concepts.
+I mean that if you do not pay child support, your ex-spouse cannot withhold the kids from you.

-If you find yourself in this situation then you and your ex-spouse are still bound to follow the child support and visitation orders contained in your final decree of divorce.
-Just because your ex-spouse is refusing to allow you visitation with your child, you cannot withhold child support as an inducement for her to allow you visitation.
-This is a messy situation, I grant you, but be aware that you could face consequences for the failure to pay child support if you decide to go that route.
-Instead, consider filing your own enforcement case against your ex-spouse and seek a legal remedy rather than some “at home” justice.
-Ultimately the child support is intended to benefit your kids, and withholding support will hurt them.
+If you find yourself in this situation, you and your ex-spouse are still bound to follow the child support and visitation orders in your final divorce decree.
+Just because your ex-spouse refuses to allow you visitation with your child, you cannot withhold child support as an inducement for her to let you visitation.
+This is a messy situation, I grant you, but be aware that you could face the consequences for the failure to pay child support if you decide to go that route.
+Instead, consider filing your enforcement case against your ex-spouse and seek a legal remedy rather than some "at home" justice.
+Ultimately, child support is intended to benefit your kids, and withholding support will hurt them.

 Should you combine incomes with your new spouse?